DIY Screen Door Installation: Step-by-Step for Beginners

 Test it a few times to make sure it clicks shut.

 Some people like to install a hydraulic door closer.
-It’s not necessary, but it keeps the door from slamming shut.
+Its not necessary, but it keeps the door from slamming shut.

 Step 5: Final Adjustments